Space Shower TV

 Space Shower TV (スペースシャワーTV) is a Japanese music television channel operated by Space Shower Networks, Inc. The company is headquartered in Minato, Tokyo.
 The channel launched at 6:00 on December 1, 1989.
+Initially limited to cable viewers, it began broadcasting using Japanese communication satellites in mid-1992.

 The idea behind establishing Space Shower TV was to create a specialized music channel like MTV in Japan.
 The purpose was to make it a strictly music channel providing quality content that would meet the standards of a true music fan.

+Its programming line-up in 1992 include a mix of Japanese, Western and ethnic pop music programs such as Bum Television, Wild Side and Booing.